Advertiser Disclosure

 Payment Processing

-Loyverse integrates with a handful of third-party processors like WorldPay, SumUp, CardConnect, and a few others so you can shop for the best rate for your business.
+Loyverse integrates with a handful of third-party processors like WorldPay, SumUp, CardConnect, and more, so you can shop for the best rate for your business.

 Contract Requirements/Warnings